mbiuki/minicloud/Frontend/README.md

 browserify app.js -o bundle.js
 ```
 Browserify is required to use the AWS IoT node libraries in the frontend.
 Whenever JS changes are made, run `browserify app.js -o bundle.js` again.

+To run the above press shift, click on open power shell in Windows.